 - Only non-hooded sweatshirts with the Pershing logo are allowed.
-Sweatshirts must be in their grades' assigned color (Grey for 6th grade, Red for 7th grade and Black for 8th grade). - Zipped outer coats/jackets are also allowed if student has on dress code shirt underneath.
-No nicknames are allowed on jackets. - Blankets are never allowed on campus.
+Sweatshirts must be in their grades' assigned color (Grey for 6th grade, Red for 7th grade and Black for 8th grade). - Zipped outer coats/jackets in grade-level color are also allowed if a student has on dress code shirt underneath.
+No nicknames are allowed on jackets. - Jackets in non-grade level must be stored in a student's backpack during the school day. - Hoods are not permitted. - Blankets are never allowed on campus.